Select Page

 Are there any restrictions on issuing or publicly offering virtual assets in the Cayman Islands?

-- the CIMA evaluates whether the virtual asset sale is advertised through promotional materials, announcements, or statements in a manner accessible to individuals or entities within the Cayman Islands.
+1. CIMA evaluating whether the virtual asset sale is advertised through promotional materials, announcements, or statements in a manner accessible to individuals or entities within the Cayman Islands.
 The participation of local entities or individuals in the issuance, either directly from the issuer or indirectly through a third party facilitating the sale, is a key consideration;

-- the CIMA distinguishes between a private sale and a public sale.
+3. CIMA distinguishes between a private sale and a public sale.
 A private sale involves a limited number of persons or entities selected through a private agreement and is not subject to public advertisement.
 Whereas a public sale of virtual assets are made to the public at large and CIMA requires advertisement of such assets before they are sold to the public.
+[Public not defined?]

-Where the virtual asset is classified as a ‘securities’ and falls within the scope of the SIBA framework, the entity must acquire a license under SIBA framework or a waiver from CIMA to issue such assets.
+Where the virtual asset is classified as a ‘security’ and falls within the scope of the SIBA framework, the entity must obtain a licence under the SIBA framework or a waiver from CIMA for the issuance.

 Are there any exemptions to the restrictions on issuing or publicly offering of virtual assets in the Cayman Islands?

-Despite the provisions in section 7(1) and 7(1A) of the VASP Act, a registered person is permittedto involve one or more virtual asset trading platforms that are either obliged entities or licensed under the VASP Act for the issuance of newly created virtual assets exceeding the prescribed threshold.
-In this scenario, the issuance of virtual assets is facilitated through these virtual asset trading platforms.
+If a registered person wishes to issue virtual assets directly to members of the public in excess of the prescribed threshold, then they must submit an issuance request to CIMA and obtain its approval Notwithstanding the provisions in section 7(1),7(1A) and 7(2) of the VASP Act (2024 Revision), a registered person is permitted to involve one or more virtual asset trading platforms that are either obliged entities or licensed under the VASP Act for the issuance of newly created virtual assets exceeding the prescribed threshold.
+A Registered person, prior to engaging an obliged or licensed Virtual asset trading platform must submit a virtual asset issuance request to CIMA and obtain its approval.
+Upon approval by CIMA, the issuance of newly created virtual assets can be facilitated through the engaged virtual asset trading platforms.
+What does this mean?

 3. Regulation of VASPs in the Cayman Islands